Growing Polarization In The UK Property Markets

 07 Aug 2019

 UK Property Market News

-The reports by property firm moving state the chance of the UK leaving the EU is likely by the end of October, which may present an opportunity for sellers on Uk property.
-The markets remained stable during the political turmoil and have proved to be strong.
-The annual price is set to pick up on an upward trajectory from June to September where the firm forecasts the growth in summer higher by 3.8 percent as compared to last year.
+The markets remained stable during the political turmoil and have proved strong.
+As a result, the annual price is set to pick up on an upward trajectory from June to September, where the firm forecasts the growth in summer by 3.8 per cent compared to last year.

 Categorised in: All News